Low-Carb Grain-Free Meatloaf with Tomatoes, Fennel, and Flax Seed

 Low-Carb Grain-Free Meatloaf with Tomatoes, Fennel, and Flax Seed has ground beef, turkey Italian sausage, drained and chopped canned tomatoes, and flax seed meal instead of bread crumbs to bind the meatloaf together.
 This recipe makes two meatloaves, but it freezes well, and this delicious meatloaf will probably get gobbled up pretty quickly.

-I’m fan of meatloaf, so when I set out to make a lower-carb meatloaf recipe, I came up with the idea of using flaxseed meal instead of bread crumbs so the meatloaf would be grain free.
+I’m fan of meatloaf, so when I set out to make a lower-carb meatloaf recipe, I came up with the idea of using Flaxseed Meal (affiliate link) instead of bread crumbs so the meatloaf would be grain free.
 Flax seeds are very rich in nutrients, and the oil is popular as a nutritional supplement.

 But flax seeds are more nutritious than merely the oil because besides omega-3 fatty acids, the seeds are rich in both kinds of fiber and they also contain a phytoestrogen called lignans.
 And of special interest to carb-conscious eaters, flax seed meal has equal amounts of carbohydrates and fiber, which means no net carbs.
 And flaxseed meal is naturally gluten-free.